 When things start piling up and mental health is beginning to suffer, the last thing someone might want to do is head into work for a busy, 10-hour shift.

-Few managers would force a member of staff who they know is feeling overwhelmed to come in, but when the onus is on them to find cover — typically ringing around the team and frantically scribbling things out on the rota — it can be a difficult situation to put right.
+Few managers would force a member of staff who they know is feeling overwhelmed to come in.
+But when the onus is on them to find cover — typically ringing around the team and frantically scribbling things out on the rota — it can be a difficult situation to put right.

 Give your staff the tools they need